 Allyson first joined the Coalition at the end of 2017 in an interim capacity, and officially joined the staff full-time in February 2018.
-Allyson helps oversee the organization’s internal operations, from budgeting and financial sustainability, to project management and planning, to human resources and staff development and support.
+Allyson helps oversee the organization’s internal operations and capacity, from budgeting and financial sustainability, to project management and planning, to fundraising, to human resources and staff development and support.
 She works to ensure the Coalition’s internal systems and policies support our external work and our mission of ending the crisis of homelessness in our region.
 Allyson holds an M.A. in Policy Studies from the University of Washington and a B.A. in Political Science and Sociology from California Lutheran University.

 Community Projects Manager